melt-ui/melt-ui/CONTRIBUTING.md

-# Contributing to Radix Svelte
+# Contributing to Melt UI

 ## Code of Conduct

-Radix Svelte has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Melt UI has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.

 Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.